Biology of obsessive–compulsive disorder

-The biology of obsessive–compulsive disorder (OCD) refers biologically based theories about the mechanism of OCD.
+The biology of obsessive–compulsive disorder (OCD) refers to biologically based theories about the mechanism of OCD.
 Cognitive models generally fall into the category of executive dysfunction or modulatory control.
 Neuroanatomically, functional and structural neuroimaging studies implicate the prefrontal cortex (PFC), basal ganglia (BG), insula, and posterior cingulate cortex (PCC).
 Genetic and neurochemical studies implicate glutamate and monoamine neurotransmitters, especially serotonin and dopamine.

 Neuroanatomy

 Models

 The cortico-basal ganglia-thalamo-cortical loop (CBGTC) model is based on the observation that the basal ganglia loops related to the orbitofrontal cortex (OFC) and anterior cingulate cortex (ACC) are implicated in OCD by neuroimaging studies, although the directionality of volumetric and functional changes is not consistent.
 Causal evidence from OCD secondary to neuropsychiatric disorders supports the CBGTC model.
 Obsessions may arise from failure of the circuit to gate information that is normally implicitly processed, leading to representation in explicit processing systems such as the dlPFC and hippocampus, and thereby resulting in obsessions.

 Abnormal affect in OCD has been hypothesized to result from dysfunction in the OFC, ventral striatum, and amygdala.
 OCD is characterized by high levels of anxiety, high rates of comorbidity with major depressive disorder, and blunted response to reward.
 This is reflected by reduced amygdala and ventral striatum response to positive stimuli, and elevated amygdala response to fearful stimuli.
 Furthermore, deep brain stimulation of the nucleus accumbens is an effective treatment of OCD, and symptom improvement correlates with reduced binding of dopamine receptors.
 The reduced binding, due to the ability of the radioligand tracers to be displaced by endogenous dopamine, is taken to reflect increased basal dopamine release.
 Affective dysregulation due to blunted reward, and elevated fear sensitivity may promote compulsivity by assigning excessive motivational salience to avoidance behavior.